Radon

 Radon is a radioactive gas resulting from the natural decomposition of uranium in soil, rock and water.
 Exposure to this gas can cause the development of lung cancer.

+Why do i need a home inspection?
 Buying a home is likely the most expensive purchase people make in their life.
 There are many steps to be taken between finding the right home and finally holding the key in hand.

 A home inspection is a significant part of the purchasing process and while it adds to the overall cost, it is a step that should not be skipped.
 A certified home inspector is a trained professional who provides a comprehensive assessment of all major systems and components of a house.
 This includes the home's heating system, central air conditioning system, interior plumbing and electrical systems, the roof, attic, visible insulation, walls, ceilings, floors, windows, doors, the foundation, basement, and structural components.
 A home inspection may identify the need for major repair or builder oversights.
 In addition, a home inspection informs the buyer about the need for regular maintenance to keep the home in good condition.
 After the inspection, the buyer will know more about the home, which will allow them to make decisions with confidence.